 The parameter is not valid in the version of CICS if the bit is set on.
 The second byte of flags is contained in VALCICSES2.

 VALCICSVSE

-Flags indicating whether or not the parameter is valid in different versions of CICS/VSE:
+Flags indicating whether or not the parameter is valid in different versions of CICS Transaction Server for VSE: